hpe-storage/python-hpedockerplugin/docs/Usage_Troubleshoot_Limitations.md

 	* file system permissions and ownership
 	* multiple backends
 	* file share [CRD operations] only for 3PAR
 #### Block operations usage
 See the [block operations usage guide](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/usage.md) for details on the supported operations and usage of the plugin.

 #### File share operations usage
 See the [file share operations usage guide](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/share_usage.md) for details on the supported operations and usage of the plugin.

-#### Troubleshooting
-Troubleshooting issues with the plugin can be performed using these [tips](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/troubleshooting.md)

 #### Plugin Properties Yaml Parameters
 | Property  | Mandatory | Default Value | Description |